George Keith, 5th Earl Marischal: Arranging a royal marriage

 Described as one of the most important and powerful men of his day in Scotland, he was sent as ambassador to Denmark in June 1589 to negotiate the marriage of James VI to Anne of Denmark.
 His companions were Andrew Keith, Lord Dingwall, James Scrimgeour Constable of Dundee, John Skene, William Fowler, and George Young.
 The English ambassador in Scotland, William Asheby, wrote that the Earl would be given £1,500 sterling from the English subsidy money for his expenses, and a payment of £10,000 Scots was recorded in the accounts kept by the Chancellor, John Maitland of Thirlestane.
 The Master of Gray thought Queen Elizabeth would be displeased by the use of her money for this.
 Gray heard that Marischal would bring Anne back to Scotland straightaway if the negotiations were successful.
 One guarantor or cautionar for the Earl's expenses was a wealthy Edinburgh tailor and supporter of the marriage plan, Alexander Oustean.

 Marischal's specific instructions included; to ask for £1000,000 Scots to be sent to Scotland when the marriage was contracted, that Scots might be naturalized as Danish citizens for trading advantages, and that Scottish ships would be exempt of the toll or Sound Dues at Helsingør.

 He took part in a wedding ceremony at Kronborg on 20 August 1589 which involved him sitting on Anne of Denmark's bed as a proxy for the king.
 Keith bought a jewel to give to the queen during the ceremony, at the request of King James, his credit assisted by Frederick Lyall, a Scottish merchant in Helsingør.
 Lyall was the factor of the Scottish merchant George Bruce of Carnock.

 At the conclusion of the proxy wedding the earl was presented with jewels as a rewards, including a portrait miniature of Sophie of Mecklenburg-Güstrow and, it is said, he was gifted timber for building and roofing his house at Keith Marischal.
+Celebrations in Denmark included a performance of a Latin play by Plautus.

 There was discussion whether the queen's dowry money should be brought home untouched to Scotland, or whether he and his kinsmen, Lord Dingwall and William Keith of Delny, should be recompensed.
 The Earl and Maitland disagreed over this and other issues.
-Marischal set sail for Scotland in his ship with the queen's fleet, the Gabriel, but the ships were driven by adverse winds to Flekkerøy in October 1589.
-He took a lead role in discussions there and it was decided that Anne of Denmark would stay in Oslo.
+Marischal set sail for Scotland in his ship with the queen's fleet, the Gabriel, but the ships were driven by adverse winds to Flekkerøy.
+James VI wrote to the Earl, (who he called "My little fat pork"), on 28 September asking for news, and worried about the "longer protracting of time" and the "contrariousness of winds".

+Marischal took a lead role in discussions at Flekkerøy and it was decided that Anne of Denmark would stay in Oslo.
 James VI sailed from Leith to meet his bride there.
 King James rewarded him on 25 November with the temporal lordship of Deer Abbey.